HR guides

 Where there is a proposal to dismiss as redundant twenty or more employees from one establishment within a ninety-day period the employer must carry out collective consultation.

-Establishment means store branch or location where the employee was assigned and not the whole of the employer in the wider sense.
+Establishment means store, branch or location where the employee was assigned and not the whole of the employer in the wider sense.
 It means that employers who have a number of establishments do not have to carry out collective consultation obligations for stores, for example, where the headcount is less than twenty employees.

 Redundancy has a wider meaning than for statutory redundancy unfair dismissal purposes. it means a dismissal that is not related to the individual concerned.
 It could include where an employer changes terms and conditions through termination and reengagement.